open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 cp ~/examples/edge/wiotp/cpu2wiotp/workload.sh .
 ```

-The Makefile is setup to build the container, start it and run a simple test to ensure that it works.
+The Makefile is setup to build the container, start it, and run a simple test to ensure that it works.
 1. Make the workload container and run it locally:
 ```
 make